kolbytn/mindcraft/tasks/running_human_ai.md

 Setting up the world!
 Make sure your world has cheats enabled!
 You can do this on creation of your Minecraft world in the Minecraft console, or you can type ```/op @a``` in the chat or in the console of the world launched from the jar file.

 ## Construction
 Press F3 to view the coordinates of the game.
-And pull up the file tasks/construction_tasks/church_blueprint.pdf Run
+Download and open the [church blueprint PDF](https://github.com/Z0mb13V1/mindcraft/releases/download/v0.1.3-assets/church_blueprint.pdf).
+Run
 ```
 python tasks/evaluation_script.py --no_launch_world --template_profile profiles/tasks/construction_profile.json --task_path tasks/construction_tasks/human_ai/1_agent_1_human.json --usernames YOUR_USERNAME --num_agents 1 --insecure_coding